observablehq/framework/examples/loader-r-to-csv/src/index.md

-# R data loader to generate a CSV file
+# R data loader to generate CSV

 Here’s an R data loader that performs k-means clustering with penguin body size measurements then outputs a CSV file to standard out.